mrsilver76/plex-autoshutdown/README.md

 ## 🔌 Automatic power on

-Once you have the script set up to shut down your machine, you also need some way to start it back up again in the morning.
+Once you have the script set up to shut down your server at night, you also need some way to start the server back up again in the morning.

-The easiest way is to change your BIOS settings to power on the machine at a specific time.
+The easiest way is to change your BIOS settings to power on the server at a specific time.
 To access the BIOS, you will usually need to press a key such as <kbd>Del</kbd>, <kbd>F1</kbd>, <kbd>F2</kbd>, <kbd>F10</kbd> or <kbd>Esc</kbd> immediately after powering on.
 If you’re unsure which key to use for your computer or motherboard, check the manufacturer’s instructions or search online.

 You can usually find the power-on scheduling option in your BIOS under a "Power" or "Advanced" menu, often called something like "Resume by RTC Alarm", "Wake on RTC", or "Wake on Alarm".
 If you don’t see it, check any "Power Management" or "ACPI" sections.